YoNoSoyMarinero/pravna-informatika-projekat/README.md

 ## Installation

-To install and set up the application, please follow the instructions provided in the [Server-Side Documentation](server\README.md).
+To install and set up the application, please follow the instructions provided in the [Server-Side Documentation](server/README.md).

-## Usage

-Once the server-side application is set up, users can interact with it through the provided API endpoints to retrieve legal documents.
-Detailed usage instructions are available in the [Server-Side Documentation](server_documentation.md).

----

-This README provides an overview of the Legal Document Retrieval Application, its features, technologies used, and links to detailed documentation for both the server-side and client-side applications.